alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Sources of Monitoring Data

-If you’re alerting based on metrics, it might be tempting to add more alerting based on logs—for example, if you need to be notified when even a single exceptional event happens.
-We still recommend metrics-based alerting in such cases: you can increment a counter metric when a particular event happens, and configure an alert based on that metric’s value.
-This strategy keeps all alert configuration in one place, making it easier to manage (see “Managing Your Monitoring System” on page 67).
+If you're alerting based on metrics, it might be tempting to add more alerting based on logs—for example, if you need to be notified when even a single exceptional event happens.
+We still recommend metrics-based alerting in such cases: you can increment a counter metric when a particular event happens, and configure an alert based on that metric's value.
+This strategy keeps all alert configuration in one place, making it easier to manage (see "Managing Your Monitoring System" on page 67).

 ## Managing Your Monitoring System